We continue to follow Government guidelines on social distancing, with Office for National Statistics (ONS) staff now

 Researchers can only use data that have been de-identified.Nôl i'r tabl cynnwys

-There are four ways in which a researcher can be associated with a research project that accesses data in the Secure Research Service (SRS):
+There are four ways in which a researcher can be associated with a research project in the Secure Research Service (SRS):

 Peer reviewer with access to data in the SRS - this role enables individuals to access a project in the SRS to carry out analysis and produce outputs with the aim of validating or replicating previous analysis.
 Individuals will need to be full accredited researchers under the DEA to perform this role.

-Most access to data in the Secure Research Service (SRS) will be by researchers accredited under the Digital Economy Act 2017 (DEA).
-The UK Statistics Authority has published further information on the criteria to be met in a Research Code of Practice and Accreditation criteria.
+Further information on the criteria to be met for accredited researchers can be found in the Research Code of Practice and Accreditation criteria.
 Researchers can apply for accreditation through the Research Accreditation Service (RAS).

 A complete list of accredited researchers will be published on the UK Statistics Authority website to ensure transparency of access to research data under the DEA.Nôl i'r tabl cynnwys